groupby/storefront/CONTRIBUTING.md

 ### Security
 - <Describe security fixes>
 ```

+Choose a release type according to [SemVer](https://semver.org/), fill
+in the appropriate sections, and remove any sections that do not apply.

 The release type determines how the version number is bumped when the
 change is released.
 It corresponds to the argument to `npm version`.